 TRANSFORMING HUMAN SOCIETIES: The lab is part of La Trobe University’s research focus on the past record of human origins, migrations and interactions with changing climate and environment.
 The laboratory’s main focus is on the origins and spread of humans and their technology (e.g heat treatment) throughout the globe by dating archaeological and fossil sites to understand early human biogeography.

 SOUTHERN HEMISPHERE ARCHAEOMAGNETISM: The laboratory also has close links with the University of Liverpool Geomagnetism Laboratory in the UK working on southern hemisphere geomagnetic field variation through time.

 PHYSICS RESEARCH: The lab has close links with the Dept. Physics at LTU.
 The Laboratory staff and students also undertake research at ANSTO through the AINSE funding program and at the Australian Synchrotron.

-PROJECTS: The lab is currently working on projects in South Africa, Malawi, Kenya, Ethiopia, Israel, Armenia, Bulgaria, China and Australia.
+PROJECTS: The lab is currently working on projects in South Africa, Malawi, Kenya, Ethiopia, Israel, Armenia, Bulgaria and Australia.
 For recent information on the labs involvement in the discovery of Australopithecus sediba in Africa, the Red Deer Cave People in China or early evidence for modern human behaviour at Pinnacle Point, S. Africa see the lab publication page and/or media page.

-The Australian Geoarchaeological and Palaeoanthropological Field School at Drimolen (South Africa): June 27 – July 17th 2014
+Australian Geoarchaeological and Palaeoanthropological Field School at Drimolen (South Africa): June 27 – July 17th 2014

 Drimolen palaeocave is the third richest richest hominin bearing deposit in South Africa and has yielded fossils of Paranthropus robustus, early Homo and a wealth of other species, including a vast collection of non-human primates.
 The site has also yielded evidence for early bone tool use.